Rocket Launch Viewing Guide for Cape Canaveral

 WITH TICKETS: LC-39 OBSERVATION GANTRY, SATURN V CENTER, VISITOR COMPLEX

-sign up for email alerts so you know when tickets are going on sale.
+First, make sure you sign up for email alerts so you know when tickets are going on sale.

-28.595 N, 80.618 W) is a viewing tower that is one of the stops on the Kennedy Space Center Visitor Complex bus tour.
-From here you can be just 2.3 miles from an Atlas V launch (closest viewing of any rocket); 3.4 miles for a Falcon 9 launch from pad 40; 8.9 miles for Falcon landings at LZ-1; and 9.8 miles for New Glenn launches from pad 36.
+The LC-39 Observation Gantry (28.595 N, 80.618 W) is a viewing tower that is one of the stops on the Kennedy Space Center Visitor Complex bus tour.
+From here you can be just 2.3 miles from an Atlas V launch (closest viewing of any rocket); 3.4 miles for a Falcon 9 launch from pad 40; and 9.8 miles for New Glenn launches from pad 36.
 This location will not be offered for pad 39A launches.

-28.605N, 80.669 W), a stop on the Kennedy Space Center Visitor Complex bus tour, offers a great view of Falcon 9 launches from Pad 39A at just 3.9 miles away, a clear 5.4 mile clear view of Atlas/Vulcan Pad 41 and a 6.3 mile clear view of Falcon Pad 40.
-For LZ-1 Falcon landings, it is 11.2 miles and generally clear.
+The Saturn V Center (28.605N, 80.669 W), a stop on the Kennedy Space Center Visitor Complex bus tour, offers a great view of Falcon 9 launches from Pad 39A at just 3.9 miles away, a clear 5.4 mile clear view of Atlas/Vulcan Pad 41 and a 6.3 mile clear view of Falcon Pad 40.
 For New Glenn launches, it is 12 miles away and the pad is blocked by NASA's huge Vehicle Assembly Building.
 The Saturn V Center is a beautiful museum housing one of the only three Saturn V moon rockets left.
 It was beautifully restored and opened to the public in 1996.
 This is a sight not to be missed on any visit to KSC, along with the Space Shuttle Atlantis exhibit at the Visitor Complex.
 Consider combining your launch viewing with a tour of KSC and save time.
 It also allows you to watch launches without sitting around and waiting; instead you can tour the museum during the wait.

 The Kennedy Space Center Visitor Complex is the independent museum and tour operator for the Kennedy Space Center.
 I highly recommend taking at least the main bus tour to see, up close, this incredible and historical place.
 Other tours to see different facilities up close are also offered, and each includes the main bus tour and Saturn V Center in addition to the Visitor Complex itself & Space Shuttle Atlantis which is on display there.
 The Kennedy Space Center Visitor Complex (KSCVC) itself (28.523 N, 80.682 W) offers viewing (again, when open), but with no truly clear view of the pads themselves.
 You will only see the rocket once it has launched and cleared the trees and buildings in front of you.
 Fine for watching, not so great for liftoff photos.
-Distance from the Visitor Complex to Pad 40 is 6.7 miles; to Pad 41 is 7.2 miles; to Pad 39A is 7.4 miles; to LZ-1 is 8.8 miles; and to Pad 36 is 9.4 miles.
+Distance from the Visitor Complex to Pad 40 is 6.7 miles; to Pad 41 is 7.2 miles; to Pad 39A is 7.4 miles; and to Pad 36 is 9.4 miles.

 WITHOUT TICKETS: PLAYALINDA BEACH, TITUSVILLE and PORT CANAVERAL & THE BEACHES